rackerlabs/support-how-to/content/exchange/add-microsoft-exchange-mailboxes.md

 type: article
 created_date: '2012-05-23'
 created_by: Rae D. Cabello
-last_modified_date: '2017-06-06'
+last_modified_date: '2017-06-12'
 last_modified_by: William Loy
 product: Microsoft Exchange
 product_url: exchange
 ---

-You can add a single mailbox to your Cloud Office account, or you can add multiple mailboxes by using a CSV or Microsoft Excel file.
+You can add a single mailbox to your Cloud Office Exchange account, or you can add multiple mailboxes by using a CSV or Microsoft Excel file.

 If you need to add a Rackspace Email mailbox, see [Add Rackspace Email mailboxes](https://support.rackspace.com/how-to/add-rackspace-email-mailboxes/).